MrShoenel/metrics-as-scores/README.md

 Metrics As Scores’ main feature is perhaps the Web Application.
 It can be run directly and locally from the TUI using a selected dataset (you may download a known dataset or use your own).
-The Web Application allows to visually inspect each *quantity type* across all the defined contexts.
-It feates the PDF/PMF, CDF and CCDF, as well as the PPF for each quantity in each context.
-It offers five different principal types of densities: Parametric, Parametric (discrete), Empirical, Empirical (discrete), and (approximate) Kernel Density Estimation.
+The Web Application allows to visually inspect each *feature* across all the defined *groups*.
+It feates the PDF/PMF, CDF and CCDF, as well as the PPF for each feature in each group.
+It offers five different principal types of
+densities: Parametric, Parametric (discrete), Empirical, Empirical (discrete), and (approximate) Kernel Density Estimation.
 The Web Application includes a detailed [Help section](https://metrics-as-scores.ml/#help) that should answer most of